OWASP/CheatSheetSeries/cheatsheets/SAML_Security_Cheat_Sheet.md

 - **Response(ID, SP, IdP, {AA} K -1/IdP):** A Response must contain all these elements.
 Where `ID` is a string uniquely identifying the response. `SP` identifies the recipient of the response. `IdP` identifies the identity provider authorizing the response. `{AA} K -1/IdP` is the assertion digitally signed with the private key of the `IdP`.
 - **AuthAssert(ID, C, IdP, SP):** An authentication assertion must exist within the Response.
 It must contain an `ID`, a client `(C)`, an identity provider `(IdP)`, and a service provider `(SP)` identifier.

+# Validate Signatures

-Further vulnerabilities in SAML implementations were described in 2012 ([On Breaking SAML: Be Whoever You Want to Be](https://www.usenix.org/system/files/conference/usenixsecurity12/sec12-final91-8-23-12.pdf)).
+Vulnerabilities in SAML implementations due to XML Signature Wrapping attacks were described in 2012 ([On Breaking SAML: Be Whoever You Want to Be](https://www.usenix.org/system/files/conference/usenixsecurity12/sec12-final91-8-23-12.pdf)).

 The following recommendations were proposed in response ([Secure SAML validation to prevent XML signature wrapping attacks](http://arxiv.org/pdf/1401.7483v1.pdf)):